-Here’s an overview of where it is, by the way.
-I think when most people picture Oregon, they picture Portland and the Willamette River valley (and maybe the coast), which is basically the upper left corner of this map, bordered by the Cascades in the East and Eugene in the South.
+Here’s an overview of the geography, by the way.
+I think when most people picture Oregon, they picture green, wet Portland and the Willamette River valley (and maybe the coast), which is basically the upper left corner of this map, bordered by the Cascades in the East and Eugene in the South.
 Bend is outside of that, and quite different in many ways.And here’s a more close-up satellite view.
 The distances are short — downtown Bend to Mt.
 Bachelor is about twenty miles.
 And it’s pretty easy to see the color difference between the wet (west) side of the Cascades and the dry (east) side.
-Bend is more or less high desert, with the associated climate, but with lots of pine trees and volcanic stone.
+Bend is more or less high desert, with the associated climate, but with lots of ponderosa pines, juniper, and volcanic rock.

 Our third visit started strong yet again.
 More great food, world class local beer and cider, walks along the river… while I preferred the summer vibe with bikes and water toys everywhere you turned, this was still entirely decent.
 Better than decent.

 Our first ski day saw us teetering on the edge of fiasco.
-As anyone who has ever taken kids skiing for the first time can attest to, the best way to ensure a kid hates skiing for life is to put them out there in bad conditions on day one.
-Often bad weather alone is enough to ruin them, but throw in a few more unfavorables and you’re just about doomed.
+As anyone who has ever taken kids on a first-time ski outing can attest, the best way to ensure that they hate skiing for life is to put them on the mountain in bad conditions on day one.
+Often weather alone is enough to ruin them, but throw in a few more unfavorables and you’re effectively doomed.

 First of all, we were inside a cloud.
 Literally.
 Zero visibility and damp damp damp.
 The snow surface was icy, and there was neither snow nor clearing in the forecast.
 Not auspicious.

 Secondly, we spent about an hour in the buy-your-tickets area.
-Despite having pre-purchased our passes, their computer wasn’t playing along and Tacco went through three employees, the first two of whom had to throw up their hands and ask for help.
-Having had a job in the lift ticket office in the past, Tacco was calm and understanding the entire time, but the kids became increasingly less serene.
+Despite having pre-purchased our passes, their computer wasn’t playing along and Tacco made her way through three employees, the first two of whom had to throw up their hands and ask for help.
+Having worked in a lift ticket office in the past, Tacco was calm and understanding the entire time, but the kids became increasingly less serene.
 Thereafter came the rental experience.
 It went as well as could be expected, but putting ski gear on kids for the first time is always going to be a little bit fraught.

 After we emerged at last, we found that we had about 45 minutes prior to the beginning of the afternoon lesson, so I decided I’d put on my ski instructor hat and show them the absolute basics.
 Side stepping, edges, duck walking, getting up when you fall… Let’s call that strike three.

 I knew this was a bad idea.
-Everyone knows this.
+Everyone knows this is a bad idea.
 You let the ski instructor instruct your kids.
 Duh.
-And yet I still did it.
-Within 15 minutes I had all three kids splayed on the snow, completely frustrated with me, skiing, life, everything.
+And yet… I still did it.
+Within 15 minutes I managed to get all three kids splayed on the snow, completely frustrated with me, skiing, life, everything.
 Keeper was muttering about how many actual minutes this ski day would take so that he could count down how much longer he’d have to endure the torture.

 About an hour into the two-hour lesson we decided to ski to the bottom to check in on the kids, just for “fun.”
 At the bottom we found three empty pairs of skis sitting in the snow.
-“Ah-ha, they broke the instructor.
-Got it.
-Ah well.”
+“Ah-ha, they broke the instructor.”
 On a whim though, I poked my head into the yurt where I figured they’d be sitting, half hoping they wouldn’t see me so that they couldn’t cry for mercy and beg to be taken back to the car.
 Instead what I saw was the four of them (kids + instructor) sipping hot chocolate and chatting happily.
 Huh.
-“Oh hey dad, we’re just taking a break.”
+“Oh hey dad, we’re just taking a break!”
 Oooo-K. The instructor met my gaze without a “please help me” look, so I quickly told them we’d see them in an hour and headed back out.
 They weren’t skiing, which threatened to destroy my serene state with images of how expensive that hot chocolate they were drinking would turn out to be, but I swiftly brushed the thought away and joined Tacco to attempt another few runs.
 Or “runs,” as it were.
-It was all good.
+Whatever.
 Sunk costs are sunk costs.
-The kids would hate skiing but at least they weren’t miserable right at this moment, and I was free to more or less enjoy my last bit of adult time on the mountain while pondering where else we might want to live.
+The kids would hate skiing but at least they weren’t miserable right at this moment, and I was free to more or less enjoy my last bit of adult time on the mountain while pondering where else in the country we might want to live.

-We returned to collect the kiddos post-lesson ready to concede defeat, grab a warm drink somewhere, dry off and warm up, and figure out what we’d do with the remaining ski days we would clearly not be using.
+We returned to collect the kiddos post-lesson ready to concede defeat, grab a warm drink somewhere, dry off and get toasty, and figure out what we’d do with the remaining ski days we would clearly not be using.
 What we found was something entirely different.
 I don’t use the word “miracle” lightly, if at all.
-But SOMETHING happened.
+But SOMETHING went down.
 All three kids were happily making turns on the small ski-school area’s slope, laughing, waving at us, and asking if we were coming back tomorrow and if not, could we please please please??
 Wait, what?!
 “Skiing is AWESOME Dad!”

 Anacortes is the most beautiful place I’ve ever lived, and contrary to being something to “deal” with, the Deception Pass bridge always gave me a peaceful sense of separation between my home and work lives.
 The occasional pods of orcas that frolicked in the water beneath it didn’t hurt either.